-Cohort members will present their findings at the #ELGL20 Annual Conference in Portland, OR, on May 13-15, 2020.
+These cohort members will present their findings at the #ELGL20 Annual Conference in Portland, OR, on May 13-15, 2020.

-And - a huge thank you to the partners and volunteers whose knowledge, experience, and willingness to share their time and resources have made this happen.
+A huge thank you to the partners and volunteers whose knowledge, experience, and willingness to share their time and resources have made this happen.
 We couldn't have done it without you amazing ELGL members:

 Josh Edwards & the whole i-Team (City of Durham, NC), Steve Pleasant (City of Hillsboro, OR), Brent Stockwell (City of Scottsdale, AZ), Ashley Trim (Davenport Institute at Pepperdine University), Judi Brown (CivicMakers), Eric Keck (ResourceX), Laura Chandler (ClearPoint), and all the attendees at the #ELGL19 Innovation Summit!